opendocsg/slw-judgments-backfill/2016_SGHC_54/report.md

 The critical distinction is that unlike the first interpretation, the second interpretation requires a conviction under limb (b) to support a disciplinary charge.

 41     In my view, the second interpretation is to be preferred.
-It is well-established in Singapore that, whether or not there is ambiguity on the face of the provision, the courts must adopt a purposive approach to statutory interpretation and that reference may be made to extrinsic materials in doing so: see _Dorsey James Michael v World Sport Group Pte Ltd_ [2013] 3 SLR 354 at [18]–[20].
+It is well-established in Singapore that, whether or not there is ambiguity on the face of the provision, the courts must adopt a purposive approach to statutory interpretation and that reference may be made to extrinsic materials in doing so: see _Dorsey James Michael v World Sport Group Pte Ltd_ <span class="citation">[2013] 3 SLR 354</span> at [18]–[20].
 In the present case where there is a possible ambiguity, extrinsic materials are all the more relevant.
 In the second reading of the Professional Engineers (Amendment) Bill (see _Singapore Parliamentary Debates, Official Report_ (15 August 2005) vol 80 at col 1245), the Minister of State for National Development, Mr Heng Chee How, explained that the revised disciplinary procedures under the PE Act were modelled after the medical, dental and accounting professions in Singapore.
 A review of the corresponding regulations, which were all similarly worded at the time these amendments were introduced, lends support to the second interpretation.
 Taking the MR Act as an example, the relevant provision reads as follows:

  Findings of Disciplinary Committee